-Studio Date 2 | 1.5 credits
+Studio Date 2 | 1.0 credit

 Continuing "day-of" studio call techniques, this class focuses on "instant" horn arrangements in a variety of situations and musical genres.
 Students are presented with a track that requires a horn arrangement on-the-spot and then create and record the arrangement during the class.
-This class consists of a weekly one-hour lecture and one-hour lab.
+This class consists of a weekly two-hour lab.